 Working with partner organizations JVS Toronto, Humber College, Brock University, and George Brown College - this Culinary Program has been designed to ensure learning and support throughout the experience.
 The curriculum has been collaboratively developed, on-site support will be offered from Community Options Facilitators, ABA Vocational Coaches, and Culinary Arts Placement Students.
 An opportunity exists for 2 program participants to attend Culinary Arts classes at Humber College as part of the cost of this program.

-The Monarch Café – Culinary Program is a fee based service, and successful applicants will be required to pay $1500 for this 6 month program.
+The Stepping Stones Café – Culinary Program is a fee based service, and successful applicants will be required to pay $3,000 for this 16 weeks program.

 - Individuals between 18 – 29 years of age